 We discussed the likelihood of how serious this could get and whether or not we would need to evacuate.
 We didn’t but it was a wake-up call to make sure we had a grab bag ready.
 Some people simply weren’t prepared to live with the risk.
 They got on a plane and left.

-One year on and it’s hard to believe it has only been a year since that all happened.
+One year on from the Qatar crisis and it’s hard to believe it has only been a year since that all happened.

 While we watched the political posturing on both sides, Qatar was busy bringing in its own cows and chickens to alleviate the “food crisis”.
 I say “crisis” like that because the media was quick to pick up photos of empty shelves from other years, other countries, other times.
 Sure, some things were sometimes in short supply (Diet Coke unfathomably was practically a black market item for months).
 But no-one went hungry, we just changed our shopping and eating habits.